XamarinUniversity/build2018-labs/lab2/README.md

 ### Adding a network check

 If you try turning off your network access, you will find things break down quickly - the client will throw an exception because no network is available.
-We could `catch` the exception and provide a nicer message, but a better approach is to avoid it by checking to see if we have network connectivity and just not bother to try to synchronize in that case.
+You could `catch` the exception and provide a nicer message, but a better approach is to avoid it by checking to see if the app has network connectivity and not attempt any synchronization in that case.

 1. Open the NuGet package manager for the solution (or for each project on VS for Mac).